 Day 14: Bon Voyage

-This morning you will check out of your hotel after breakfast and your 2020 Autumn Leaves Tour of Japan concludes.
+This morning after breakfast your 2020 Autumn Leaves Tour of Japan concludes.

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.

 All photographs on this web site are representative and are not a commitment to what may be on view on the day.